xyproto/arrowkeyoracle/README.md

 # Arrow Key Oracle

-Commandline utility for predicting left or right arrow key presses.
+Command line utility for predicting left or right arrow key presses by the user.

 ### Installation